Doctor Of Philosophy In Civil Engineering

 In addition to the minimum University requirements listed in the graduate catalog, the following must be fulfilled for the Ph.D. in Civil Engineering program:

 - Minimum Credit Hours: After admission into this Ph.D. program, the majority of credits taken at Western Michigan University must be from CCE and CEAS (excluding thesis and dissertation credits).
 A minimum of thirty (30) graduate-level credit hours, excluding the dissertation, beyond the master’s is required at Western Michigan University in an approved program of study.
+Further, no more than six credit hours of independent study courses can be applied to the degree.

 - Program of Study: A program of study must be completed in the first year of enrollment.
 This program of study is uniquely defined and approved by the Ph.D. committee chair, the student, the department chair, and the Dean of the Graduate College.
 The exact distribution of courses, seminars, and research will depend upon the program and may vary from one student to another.
 Each student is required to complete a dissertation.